Emeritus Professor of Law

 After graduation in 1970, he was named a Reginald Heber Smith Fellow and returned to his home state of New Mexico, where he worked as a community lawyer for the Albuquerque Legal Aid Society.
 Two years later, he returned to California to represent migrant farm workers as a lawyer for California Rural Legal Assistance.
 Among the projects he worked on were efforts at welfare reform, bilingual education and services, employment discrimination and one of the nation's first class-action consumer fraud cases.

 At the UNM law school, Martinez helped establish a faculty exchange program with the Universidad de Granada in Spain and a certificate program for foreign-service lawyers in the Mexican Diplomatic Service.

-He continues to teach in the clinic, passing on to students his broad base of experience and commitment to improving clinical education.
+Although he is now retired, he continues to teach in the clinic occasionally, passing on to students his broad base of experience and commitment to improving clinical education.